knaaptime/seg_networks/paper/background.md

 provided an important path forward for a body of work that has continued to expand the notion of space.

-### Interrogating Spatial Scale

- A variety of authors have begun to examine the role of spatial scale.
+ A variety of authors have also begun to examine the role of spatial scale.
 In an important advance in segregation methods, @reardon2008GeographicScale develop a method for understanding the implications of multiscalar segregation by varying the distance parameter used to compute the local environment in a spatial segregation index.
-Following, @reardon2009RaceSpace and
- @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns, and other work has explored the role of multiscalar change over time [@bailey2012HowSpatial;@fowler2016SegregationMultiscalar].
+ Following, @reardon2009RaceSpace and @lee2008CensusTract apply the framework to a large set of metropolitan regions in the U.S., demonstrating a wide variety of macro versus micro-scaled patterns, and other work has explored the role of multiscalar change over time [@bailey2012HowSpatial;@fowler2016SegregationMultiscalar].
 Another prominent body of work builds on this work, exploring the notion of "egohoods," where each household has its own concept of the neighborhood that extends outward and partially overlaps with others nearby [@hipp2013EgohoodsWaves;@petrovic2019FreedomTyranny;@petrovic2018MultiscaleMeasures].
  Even more recently, additional measurement techniques have been developed that help summarize multiscalar patterns using a single index (as opposed to an array or a ratio) [@bezenac2022MeasuringVisualizing;@olteanu2019SegregationMultiscalar;@osth2015MeasuringScale; @clark2015MultiscalarAnalysis].
  This research has provided clear evidence not only of the importance of considering spatial relationships in segregation measurement, but also the ways that misspecification of space (such as application of an inappropriate scale) can lead to a skewed concept of the phenomenon under study.

 ## Transportation and Social Interaction